macwiatrak/BacBench/README.md

 To compute [ESM-2](https://github.com/facebookresearch/esm), [ESM-C](https://github.com/evolutionaryscale/esm), anc [Bacformer]() embeddings in a fast and efficient way, we leverage the [faplm](https://github.com/pengzhangzhi/faplm) package which requires [flash-attention](https://github.com/Dao-AILab/flash-attention).

+We recommend using BacBench on a machine with 1) considerable disk space (for downloading datasets), 2) GPU (for embedding genomes and running some evaluations).

 [//]: # (BacBench uses the open-source models available on HuggingFace as benchmark models and supports processing)